lucidrains/recurrent-interface-network-pytorch/README.md

 The insight of being able to self-condition on any hidden state of the network as well as the newly proposed sigmoid noise schedule are the two main findings.

+This repository also contains the ability to <a href="https://arxiv.org/abs/2301.10972">noise higher resolution images more</a>, using the `scale` keyword argument on the `GaussianDiffusion` class.
+It also contains the simple linear gamma schedule proposed in that paper.

 ## Appreciation

 - <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work on cutting edge artificial intelligence research